neurobionics/TMotorCANControl/README.md

 from TMotorCANControl.TMotorManager import TMotorManager
 ```

-To instantiate a motor object, you need to specify the motor's type as a string, as well
+To instantiate a motor object, you need to specify the motor's type as a string (eg, "AK80-9"), as well
 as it's CAN ID and an optional log file and set of logging parameters.
+Note, with multiple motors
-The logger will
-always log a time stamp for each line in the log.
+each log file must have a different name.
+The logger will always log a time stamp for each line
+in the log, starting from the instantiation of the TMotorManager object.
 By default, it will also log the
 output position, output velocity, output acceleration, current, and output torque.
 To specify
 a different log format, you can pass in a list of parameters.
 The full list is shown below: